-Traveling with an eTA New Zealand Visa will be simple.
-The process will save the hassle of going to an embassy or consulate to obtain a visa.
-All applicants will just need to meet the basic visa requirements and complete the online application.
+Travelling with an eTA visa waiver New Zealand is simple.
+The process saves the hassle of going to an embassy or consulate to obtain a visa.
+All applicants need to meet the basic NZ eTA requirements and complete the online application.

-Visitors to New Zealand will be able to present a copy of their eTA NZ to the border authorities to gain entry. eTAs will improve border security as visitors will be screened before they arrive and anyone who poses a security risk will be identified.
+Visitors to New Zealand are required to present a copy of their eTA NZ to the border authorities to gain entry. eTAs will improve border security as visitors will be screened before they arrive and anyone who poses a security risk will be identified.